Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Examples

-As illustrated in Figure~\ref{fig:hemisphereMean} the posterior mean $s_{\vert y}^h (\vec x)$ converges as expected to~$s(\vec x)$ shown in Figure~\ref{fig:hemisphereIntroductionB} with increasing~$n_y$.
+As illustrated in Figure~\ref{fig:hemisphereMean} the posterior mean~$\overline{s}_{\vert y}^h (\vec x)$ converges as expected to~$s(\vec x)$ shown in Figure~\ref{fig:hemisphereIntroductionB} with increasing~$n_y$.
 Furthermore, we consider the relative~$L^2$ norm of error defined as

 Figure~\ref{fig:convergenceHemisphere} depicts the convergence of the~$L^2$ norm of error with respect to the average distance between the data points.
-As expected, the convergence depends on the observation error~$\sigma_e$ and a large ~$\sigma_e$ leads to a slow convergence on coarse meshes.
-In all cases the asymptotic convergence rate is about~$2$ which is in agreement with analytical error estimates reported in literature~\cite{teckentrup2020convergence, karvonen2022error}.
+As expected, the convergence depends on the observation error~$\sigma_e$, and a large ~$\sigma_e$ leads to a slow convergence on coarse meshes.
+In all cases the asymptotic convergence rate is about~$2$, which is in agreement with analytical error estimates reported in the literature~\cite{teckentrup2020convergence, karvonen2022error}.
+The wall-clock time for computing the posterior mean vector is approximately~$52.7 s$ on a MacBook Pro with an M1 Pro chip and 32 GB RAM using a single core and is independent of~$n_y$ and~$\sigma_e$.

 We note that it is feasible to consider with the introduced sparse precision formulation up to~$n_y = n_u$ observation points without any problems.
 In contrast, using the standard covariance formulation the number of possible observation points~$n_y$ is very limited because of the need to factorise a dense covariance matrix of dimension~$n_y \times n_y$.